outmaneuver/cdn/README.md

 3. Use the dashboard to upload files, manage uploads, and view statistics.
 4. Edit profile and upload settings as needed.
 5. Generate ShareX config dynamically based on user settings.
+6. Create and customize bio pages using the bio page form.
+7. View bio pages by navigating to the bio page URL.

 ## API Endpoints